Where are they now? Man Utd’s FA Youth Cup-winning ‘Class of 92’ side

 He had eight months in charge of Chester City and later joined Manchester City as part of their youth coaching programme.
 The 48-year-old then followed Vincent Kompany to Anderlecht in 2019 and currently works as their assistant manager.

 Savage never played for United but still made over 300 Premier League appearances in his career.
-He now works as a pundit and was in the BT Sport commentary box when his son made his United debut.
+He now works as a pundit and was in the BT Sport commentary box when his son made his United debut in 2021.

 LW: Ryan Giggs